Sangama (human rights group)

-Sangama is an LGBT rights group based in Bangalore, India.
-When it began in 1999, Sangama acted as a documentation center but it has since grown to become an LGBT rights and HIV prevention NGO that mobilizes against sexual harassment and discrimination and conducts HIV prevention seminars and programmes.
+Sangama is a LGBTQ rights group based in Bungaluru, India.
+When it began in 1999, Sangama acted as a documentation center but it has since grown to become an LGBTQ rights and HIV prevention NGO that mobilizes against sexual harassment and discrimination and conducts HIV prevention seminars and programmes.
 The organization works with non-English speaking, working class sex workers and LGBT people and people living with HIV (PLHIV) in Karnataka and Kerala.

 History

 Sangama was founded in 1999 by Manohar Elavarthi as a center that provided counseling services to sexual minorities and research materials to scholars of LGBT issues in the Bangalore region.
 Other members in the first board included Arunesh Maiyer, Shubha Chacko and Arvind Narrain.
 Maiyer is the current president of the board from 2016.
 The organization hosted discussions that attracted social activists and English speaking LGBT individuals.
 Over the years, the organization expanded its scope from providing counseling services, to providing HIV/AIDS information, supporting the rights of transgender people through rallies and mobilization and acting as safe drop-in for LGBT individuals in Karnataka.
 The organization's human rights focus has encouraged its attention to focus on non-English speaking Kothis and Hijra's from underprivileged communities in India who are at risk of HIV and abuse.